-Taking vitamins often falls into the same category as checking our bank statements and meditating every morning.
-We know it's good for us, we know we should do it, but it tends to drop to the bottom of our priority list when life gets busy.
-If your daily dose of vitamins and supplements is longer than your to-do list, a new start-up called Gem wants to make your morning routine a little bit easier.
+We know taking vitamins is good for us, but it tends to drop to the bottom of our priority list when life gets busy.
+If your daily dose of vitamins and supplements is longer than your to-do list, a start-up called Gem wants to make your morning routine a little bit easier. if you're someone who struggles to take pills, these are going to be a lifesaver for you.

 When Cullen began searching for "cleaner" nutrients in the supplement aisle, she struggled to find natural, plant-based products.
 "The products on the shelves are all stuffed with artificial, synthetic, processed junk that I didn’t trust putting in my body," she says.
 "So I went a level deeper and began researching real sources of nutrition and found algae—the cleanest, most sustainable source of nutrition I could find."